timothygein/atl-wdi/homework/javaScript/data-modeling/hw.md

 decide to use to model your application's data are Stations and Rail Lines, with the following properties:

-A Station has:
--   a name
--   a description

-A Rail Line has:
--   a name
--   a set of stations that it hits

 The team has decided to represent these abstractions in the following way.